 Classifying Mesothelioma Prognosis by the Site or Cell Type

-Mesothelioma diagnostics can also classify the disease by the kind of cancer cell that is causing the damage: epithelioid, sarcomatoid, or mixed/biphasic.
+Mesothelioma diagnostics may also classify the disease by the kind of cancer cell that is causing the damage: epithelioid, sarcomatoid, or mixed/biphasic.
 The prognosis for a mesothelioma patient can differ depending on these cell types, with the prognosis being the worst for sarcomatoid mesothelioma.

 Health and History of Mesothelioma Patients